 A RAW TCP/IP data stream connection can be set up for those (often older) GNSS Base Station devices which do not implement the NTRIP protocol.
-Such devices cannot act as NTRIP Servers to forward their data to SNIP acting as an NTRIP Caster.
+[The NTRIP protocol lives on top of the HTML protocol, which in turn uses TCP/IP to send packets of data, typically containing RTCM messages] Such older devices cannot act as NTRIP Servers to forward their data to SNIP acting as an NTRIP Caster in the normal way.
 The RAW TCP/IP feature allows bringing such machines into your network without additional hardware or software devices.

 To create a new RAW TCP/IP data stream, press the Add New Port button on the RAW TCP/IP tab.